SB233/stc3-dataset/index.md

-If you are only interested in one subtask (nugget  or  quality), the submission JSON may include only one of them.
+If you are only interested in one subtask (either nugget detection  or dialogue quality), the submission JSON may include only `nugget` or `quality`.

 ### Validation